3commas-io/3commas-official-api-docs/README.md

 ### Step 3: Set up Headers:
 Key | Value
 ------------ | ------------
-APIKEY | 3commas API key goes here
+Apikey | 3commas API key goes here
 Signature | Calculated Signature from Step 2 goes here

 These 2 key/value pairs can be entered in Postman under Headers (which is located under the GET url field)